lisyarus/blog/_posts/2023-09-13-quaternion-derivatives.md

 \\[ (q^{-1})' = - q^{-1} \cdot dq \cdot q^{-1} \\]

 We could try to differentiate some analytic functions like $$\exp$$ or $$\sin$$ using their Taylor series, but I guess it becomes a bit complicated.

+# Arbitrary algebras

+Note that the formulas we've developed above didn't really use the fact that $$q$$ is a quaternion.
+Sure, we *did* use the fact that *any* derivative can be represented this way, but we don't need this fact for the derivative of a *specific function*.

+For example, all the formulas above work for matrices instead of quaternions.
+See for example [this post](https://math.stackexchange.com/questions/1471825/derivative-of-the-inverse-of-a-matrix) about the derivative of an inverse matrix -- we get literally the same formula, just with a slight difference in notation.

+So, if you can derive a formula for a derivative like what we did in the previous section, this formula works *in any algebra*, not just for matrices or quaternions!
+Cool, huh.

 # Inverse kinematics?